cs480x-22c/a4-LinkedViews/README.md

 - Ported the class used to construct Minecraft's biome source to JavaScript.

 ### Design achievements
 - The user can toggle between 2 color palettes: my personal custom one (referred to as "jj" in this project), and the one used in the seed mapping programs Amidst and Chunkbase.
+(The color change button is at the far bottom left)
 - Noise values are displayed in the abstracted form shown in the game's debug screen.

 ### Works cited